qiuxintao101/cobra/docs/tutorials.rst

 Background
 **********
-This tutorial makes use of ATAC-seq from HL-60 promyelocytes differentiating into macrophages.
-The samples were taken utilized a five-day time course (0hr, 3hr, 24hr, 96hr, and 120hr) to profile accessible chromatin of HL-60 promyelocytes ddifferentiating into macrophages.
+This tutorial makes use of ATAC-seq from HL-60 promyelocytes differentiating into macrophages (`GSE79019 <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE79019>`_).
+The samples were taken utilized a five-day time course (0hr, 3hr, 24hr, 96hr, and 120hr) to profile accessible chromatin of HL-60 promyelocytes differentiating into macrophages.
 Here *CoBRA* results shows investigation of the differentiation of macrophages through changes in the landscape of accessible chromatin.

 Download and set-up for running the Macrophage_atac sample dataset
 **********************************************************